swiss-ai-center/a-guide-to-mlops/presentation/README.md

 <!--
 Speaker notes — Bonus slide content:

-Tracking — current situation:
-- Changes to a model are difficult to track.
-- Visualizing the differences is hard.
-- Cannot guarantee the changes are beneficial.

-Tracking — what we improve:
-- Have a visual way to identify the consequences of the changes made to a model.
-- Errors and anomalies are easily identified.
+Today, model changes are hard to track and it is hard to know if they help.

+What changes: metrics and plots arrive in the pull request, so the team can review changes before merging.
 -->

 ## 3. Serve and deploy